 If you suffer from chronic back pain, you may be eligible to participate in a paid research study on the benefits of a novel mind-body treatment for chronic pain.
-Participants will be compensated $200.

 The research study consists of two MRI scan sessions four to six weeks apart on the CU Boulder campus, before and after treatment.
 MRI is safe and non-invasive technology for measuring brain function, and participants will be given a photo of their brain to take home.

-The Cognitive Development Center in the Department of Psychology and Neuroscience is looking for children age birth to 12 years old who are interested in playing games that will help teach us about self-control, language and cognitive strategies.
+The Cognitive Development Center in the Department of Psychology and Neuroscience is looking for children ages birth to 12 years old who are interested in playing games that will help teach us about self-control, language and cognitive strategies.

 A visit, scheduled at your convenience, lasts about 60 minutes.
 Babysitting is available for siblings.
 Parents are compensated for travel, and kids receive a fun prize.